linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

         group nogroup
         ~~~

 4. Further down in the file, edit the `crt` and `key` lines to reflect the names and locations **on the client device**.
-Specify the path to the file if these and `client.ovpn` will not be stored in the same folder.
+Specify the path to the files if these and `client.ovpn` will not be stored in the same folder.

     {: .file-excerpt}
     /etc/openvpn/easy-rsa/keys/client.ovpn